Remove barriers. Boost benefits.

 Help us reduce hunger by making it easier to enroll in CalFresh and ensuring benefits are enough for people to afford the foods they need.

-CalFresh helps more than five million people put food on the table, but federal benefit levels often fall short. purchasing power.
-For most CalFresh participants, benefits do not last through the entire month.
-Recognizing the potential for supplemental benefit programs to fight hunger and support California's economy, the state funded the Fruit and Vegetable EBT program in 2018, 2023, and 2024.
+CalFresh helps more than five million people put food on the table, but federal benefit levels often aren't enough to last the full month for most CalFresh participants.
+Recognizing the potential for supplemental benefit programs to fight hunger and support California's economy, the state launched the Fruit and Vegetable EBT program in 2023.

-As of January 2025, 67,000 CalFresh households were earning up to $60 in rebates each month when purchasing fresh fruits and vegetables through the CalFresh Fruit and Vegetable EBT program.
-The CalFresh Fruit and Vegetable EBT Pilot program has been a success, but due to its popularity funding once again ran out, forcing the program to pause.
+As of February 2026, over 75,000 CalFresh households were earning up to $60 in rebates each month when purchasing fresh fruits and vegetables through the CalFresh Fruit and Vegetable EBT program.

-2025 Budget Letter: a $63 million request in the state budget to keep the program going for 12 months and to help make groceries more affordable for California families on CalFresh
+2026 Budget Letter - Advocate for a $100 million request in the state budget to keep the program going for 12 months and to help make groceries more affordable for California families on CalFresh